top of page

 Through our Co-Founders, 4 Black women agriculturalists committed to right relationship with land, our lead co-conspirator and YOU, we are closing the unresolved wealth gap impacting Detroit Black Farmers' ability to purchase vacant land in one of America's Blackest cities.
 We honorably steward this transformation by supporting Detroit Black Farmers with land acquisition, farm support, infrastructure and equipment readiness, and building food sovereignty in community.

-We ground in the historical plight of our ancestors and elders who faced an all together different form of land insecurity.
-Thousands of Black farmers lost their land in the pursuit of continued survival.
-As that intergenerational trauma persists, we still fight for our shared legacy of intergenerational Black farmland ownership.
+We are grounded in the historical plight of our ancestors, the last link in the chain of our struggle to reclaim not just the land that held them but our heritage.
+The seeds that they sowed, the soil that they touched and the stories that they told, too run with the land.
+We fight for ourselves and on behalf of the thousands of Black farmers - our ancestors and elders - who lost their land in the pursuit of our continued survival.
+As the intergenerational trauma, the invasive species of racism persists, we push forward to pull it up at the root and reclaim our shared legacy of intergenerational Black farmland ownership.
 From 15% of farmers in the 1910s to a mere 1% now; from our gentrifying neighborhoods and in the face of speculative development, we are smashing the narrative that the "best use" of vacant land is based on financial worth alone.

 HOW DO WE DO IT?

-Just 3 years in and over 10 acres of urban farmland later, Detroit Black Farmer is repairing our vacant city landscape.
+Just 4 years in and nearly 15 acres of urban farmland later, the Detroit Black Farmer Land Fund is repairing our vacant city landscape.

-Owning urban farmland is just the first step in stewarding it and the fund reflects that.
-As we granted case by case requests from awardees for rain catchment, irrigation, heavyweight tools and more, we made funds available specifically to support these related farmland costs.
-They are essential to ensure continued growth and success on our path to food sovereignty.
+Owning urban farmland is just the first step in stewarding it and the fund is constantly evolving to reflect that.
+From granting case by case requests from awardees for rain catchment, irrigation, heavyweight tools etc., we're continuing to make funds available to support these related farm costs.
+This year we are responding to, and expanding our support to cover increasing closing, title and legal costs of land purchases and the increasing costs of farm materials.
+All of the costs we fund through our land and infrastructure awards are essential pieces to the farmland ownership puzzle, and have traditionally been the barriers to Black farmland ownership we aim to eliminate on our path to food sovereignty.

-We know that the legacy of intergnerational Black farmland ownership, that we hold, is heavy.
+We know that the legacy of intergenerational Black farmland ownership, that we hold, is heavy.
 It is why we hold it with such care.

 Keep supporting, keep sharing and keep uplifting our to balance the inequities we have all witnessed here in Detroit.
 We can MAKE this change - together.